Billings, Montana: Climate

-Downtown Billings has a cold semi-arid climate (Köppen: BSk) bordering humid continental climate (Köppen: Dfa) when using the -3 °C isotherm, with dry, hot summers, and cold, dry winters.
+Downtown Billings has a cold semi-arid climate (Köppen: BSk) bordering humid continental climate at the Water Treatment Plant (Köppen: Dfa) even when using the -3 °C isotherm or at either weather station if using the 0 °C isotherm, with dry, hot summers, and cold, dry winters.
+However, Billings Logan International Airport borders on an extremely marginal humid subtropical climate (Koppen: Cfa) when using the -3 °C isotherm.
 In the summer, the temperature can rise to over 100 °F on an average of 1 to 3 days per year, while the winter will bring temperatures below 0 F on an average of 12.9 days per year.
 The snowfall averages 57.4 in a year, but because of warm chinook winds that pass through the region during the winter, snow does not usually accumulate heavily or remain on the ground for long: the greatest depth has been 33 in on April 5, 1955, after a huge storm which dumped 4.22 in of water equivalent precipitation as snow in the previous three days under temperatures averaging 26.7 F.

 The snowiest year on record was 2017–18, with 106.1 in, topping the 2013–14 previous record of 103.5 in.
 The first freeze of the season on average arrives by October 6 and the last is May 5.
 Spring and autumn in Billings are usually mild, but brief.
 Winds, while strong at times, are considered light compared with the rest of Montana and the Rocky Mountain Front.

-Due to its location, Billings is susceptible to severe summer weather as well.
 On June 20, 2010, a tornado touched down in the Billings Heights and Downtown sections of the city.
 The tornado was accompanied by hail up to golf ball size, dangerous cloud-to-ground lightning, and heavy winds.
 The tornado destroyed a number of businesses and severely damaged the 12,000-seat MetraPark Arena.